 Cameron Doody: Bellhops is a consumer tech platform in the moving services space.
 We are taking this really antiquated market and bringing an entirely new service category to allow our customers to have a hands free moving experience for half the cost of movers.
 When moving, 75% of the country either rents a trunk or begs their friends to help them.
 Personally, I am 30 years old, I am not even going to google a moving company, right?
 I just know I am going to call Matt and Stephen and then ruin their weekends.
 It’s the social norm.

 What bellhops does is that we contract thousands of athletic college students all over the country through our mobile platform to provide moving services like a local moving company residential services that make sense for everybody.
 Taking that huge DIY category of 40 million Americans and providing them with a hands-free option where they can have that full service experience, but they don’t have to pay 1200 dollars.

-Another one of our goals is making moving fun again.
+Another one of the goals of adtmoving is making moving fun again.
 Moving should be an opportunity, a new chapter in your life.
 No matter your situation, you are moving forward, and that should be exciting.
 The thing that really plagued the moving industry is quality workforce.
 Being a mover isn’t a career for anybody.
 It’s like a transitional job: down in your luck, you’re in between jobs etc. By contracting college students, we are able to get these ambitious, educated, clean-cut, athletic kids with bright futures that are pumped to be making well over 20 dollars an hour (an average including customer tips) and working with their friends, making their own schedules, and getting a workout.
 So, it’s a very human experience in the same way Airbnb has taken on hospitality.
 When our customers open their door, they have already received bios of the Bellhops who are coming – pictures, who they are, where they are from, what they are studying etc.

 What’s your goal for the future?